 C5.
-TWO REVERSE OUTSIDE LOOPS - UPWIND/UPWIND

-Model aircraft enters the manoeuvre by performing a half roll to inverted flight.
+TWO REVERSE OUTSIDE LOOPS - UPWIND/UPWIND Model aircraft enters the manoeuvre by performing a half roll to inverted flight.
 Model then flies straight and level for 20m and executes two upward outside loops.
 After the loops, model aircraft flies straight and level for 20m and executes a half roll to upright flight.

-1. Half axial rolls not at same altitude

-C6.
-KNIFE EDGE COBRA ROLL WITH 450° PIROUETTE - DOWNWIND/DOWNWIND

-Model aircraft flies straight and level for a minimum of 10 m.
-Model aircraft pulls up to establish a 45° line.
-Model then performs a 1⁄4 roll to knife-edge with the rotor disc facing the pilot and on centre of the 45° line.
-The model aircraft then performs a travelling 450° pirouette in the same direction as the parabolic path while in knife-edge flight until it reaches a 45° descent.
-The model aircraft then executes a 1⁄4 roll to upright, flies a straight segment and then recovers to horizontal flight of at least 10m.

-- 1. Pirouette not exactly 450°. - 2.
+Points will also be subtracted for the following reasons: 1.
+Half axial rolls not at same altitude C6.
+KNIFE EDGE COBRA ROLL WITH 450° PIROUETTE - DOWNWIND/DOWNWIND Model aircraft flies straight and level for a minimum of 10 m.
+Model aircraft pulls up to establish a $45^{\circ}$ line.
+Model then performs a $\frac{1}{4}$ roll to knife-edge with the rotor disc facing the pilot and on centre of the $45^{\circ}$ line.
+The model aircraft then performs a travelling $450^{\circ}$ pirouette in the same direction as the parabolic path while in knife-edge flight until it reaches a $45^{\circ}$ descent.
+The model aircraft then executes a $\frac{1}{4}$ roll to upright, flies a straight segment and then recovers to horizontal flight of at least 10m.
+Points will also be subtracted for the following reasons: - 1.
+Pirouette not exactly 450°. - 2.
 Knife edge not vertical.

 C7.
-FIGURE M WITH 540° STALL TURNS - UPWIND/UPWIND

-Model aircraft flies straight and level for a minimum of 10 m.
+FIGURE M WITH 540° STALL TURNS - UPWIND/UPWIND Model aircraft flies straight and level for a minimum of 10 m.
 Helicopter pulls vertical and establishes a vertical line.
 The helicopter completes a 1⁄4 roll such that the rotor disc faces pilot and continues for a minimum of 1 fuselage length.
 At the top, model aircraft executes a 540° pirouette so that the nose points downward.
 The model aircraft descends vertically and performs a 1⁄4 roll to an inverted attitude.
 The model aircraft then performs a centred inverted outside half loop and continues on a second vertical ascent.
 The model aircraft performs another 1⁄4 roll so that the rotor disc again pilot and continues for a minimum of 1 fuselage length.
 After the model aircraft stops it performs another 540° pirouette until the nose points downward.
 The model aircraft then descends vertically and performs another 1⁄4 roll.
 The model aircraft then performs a 1⁄4 inside loop to recover at the same altitude as the entry.

-- 1. Vertical ascent after 1/4 rolls not recognisable. - 2.
+Points will also be subtracted for the following reasons: - 1.
+Vertical ascent after 1⁄4 rolls not recognisable. - 2.
 540° pirouettes not a same altitude.

 C8.
-HORIZONTAL EIGHT WITH ROLLS - DOWNWIND/DOWNWIND

-Model aircraft flies straight and level and executes a 5/8 inside loop.
-When the model aircraft is in 45° descent it performs a full roll and enters a 3⁄4 outside loop.
+HORIZONTAL EIGHT WITH ROLLS - DOWNWIND/DOWNWIND Model aircraft flies straight and level and executes a 5/8 inside loop.
+When the model aircraft is in 45° descent it performs a full roll and enters a /4 outside loop.
 When the model aircraft is again in 45° descent it executes another full roll and a partial inside loop to upright attitude.

-1. Crossover rolls were not centred nor superimposed.
+Points will also be subtracted for the following reasons: 1.
+Crossover rolls were not centred nor superimposed.
 C9.
 VERTICAL SPIKE - UPWIND/UPWIND